-- Applications.
-For more information, see "Applications" on page 159. - URL Categories.
-For more information, see "URL Categories" on page 159. - Objects.
-For more information, see "Object Blocking" on page 160. - Web Reputation and Anti-Malware Filtering.
-For more information, see "Web Reputation and Anti-Malware" on page 161.
+- Protocols and User Agents.
+For more information, see Protocols and User Agents, page 8-14. - URL Categories.
+For more information, see URL Categories, page 8-15. - Applications.
+For more information, see Applications, page 8-15. - Objects.
+For more information, see Object Blocking, page 8-16. - Web Reputation and Anti-Malware Filtering.
+For more information, see Web Reputation and Anti-Malware, page 8-17.

 After an Access Policy group is assigned to a request, the control settings for the policy group are evaluated to determine whether to allow, block, or redirect the request.
-For more information about assigning an Access Policy group to a request, see "Policy Group Membership" on page 113.
+For more information about assigning an Access Policy group to a request, see Policy Group Membership, page 6-10.

-Figure 8-3 on page 158 shows how the Web Proxy determines which action to take on a request after it has assigned a particular Access Policy to the request.
+Figure 8-3 on page 13 shows how the Web Proxy determines which action to take on a request after it has assigned a particular Access Policy to the request.